-Ever wondered how to help your child do well for the PSLE Science exam this year?
+Ever wondered how to help your child do well on the PSLE Science exam this year?
 If Science is your child’s weakest subject, you might be worried, and wondering if your child can improve their grades in time.
 Not to worry, here are our our top 5 tips on preparing for and acing the PSLE Science Exam with ease!
 For additional reading on the same subject, do check out this article by kidsrsimple called “How to Achieve A* (Seriously!)” over here.

 To check out the syllabus for PSLE Science so you know exactly what to prepare for and the contents of the syllabus, click here.

-Here is step by guide to prepare for prepare for PSLE science:
+Here is step by guide to preparing for PSLE science:

 Do the 2017 PSLE Science examination papers

-Parents, the PSLE Science exam you took when you were Primary 6 many decades ago is worlds different from the PSLE Science of now (well, since 2017,since there is a recent change to the syllabus.)
+Parents, the PSLE Science exam you took when you were in Primary 6 many decades ago is worlds different from the PSLE Science of now (well, since 2017, since there is a recent change to the syllabus.)

-A major change is that two topics out of five (namely Electrical System and Energy) have been heavily scaled down.
-The weightage of application of knowledge is slightly higher than that on knowledge with understanding as well.
-This means the questions posed in the PSLE Science paper are geared more to testing higher-order thinking skills rather than simply recalling knowledge and grasping concepts.
+A major change is that two topics out of five (namely Electrical Systems and Energy) have been heavily scaled down.
+The weightage of the application of knowledge is slightly higher than that of knowledge with understanding as well.
+This means the questions posed in the PSLE Science paper are geared more toward testing higher-order thinking skills rather than simply recalling knowledge and grasping concepts.

 In most schools (not just primary school), there has been a large shift towards critical thinking and higher-order skills and less rote learning.
 This means that a child cannot just blindly memorize their way through the syllabus anymore (which is a good thing).